-make an endangerment finding.38 In this regard, it should be noted that CAA section 202 does not explicitly impose any stringency or other criteria on GHG emission standards promulgated under the section.
-Given the wide latitude EPA has in setting section 202 standards for GHGs, the possibility presents itself that EPA, following an endangerment finding, could set voluntary standards, or standards pegged to the CAFE standards for fuel economy, or standards that must be complied with only after the President certifies that developing nations have put adequate GHG emission limits into effect.
-We offer no opinion here as to the legal viability of these options.
+The EPA Administrator did say after the decision that although it bars EPA use of policy considerations as a basis for denving the petition, it left open whether the agency can invoke them when actually writing the regulations, should the agency make an endangerment finding.49 CAA section 202 does not impose any stringency or other criteria on GHG emission standards promulgated under the section.
+Given the wide latitude EPA has in setting section 202 standards for GHGs, the possibility exists that EPA, following an endangerment finding, could set voluntary standards, or standards pegged to the CAFE standards for fuel economy, or standards that must be complied with only after the President certifies that developing nations have put adequate GHG emission limits into effect.

-On May 14, 2007, the President asked EPA to have CAA regulations limiting vehicle GHG emissions in place by the end of 2008 and to use the President's 2007 State of the Union proposal for raising the CAFE standards as a guide.39 As late as early December, 2007, EPA was consistently stating that it intended to issue proposed regulations by the end of 2007.
-However, the enactment of the Energy Independence and Security Act in December, 2007,40 with its increase in CAFE standards, led EPA to back off from any firm deadline for issuance of mobile-source GHG emission standards.
-In January, 2008, letters from the Massachusetts v.
-EPA petitioners asked the EPA Administrator when he intended to act,41 prompting EPA to respond that it did not have a specific time line.
-Most recently, EPA announced by letter that it will issue during spring, 2008, an advance notice of proposed rulemaking (ANPR) addressing the full range of Massachusetts v.
-EPA's ramifications throughout the CAA, including the section 202 standards42 - on the ground that regulation under section 202 could automatically result in other CAA regulations applying to stationary sources and other mobile sources.
+In May, 2007, President Bush asked EPA to have CAA regulations limiting vehicle GHG emissions in place by the end of 2008 and to use the President's 2007 State of the Union proposal for raising the CAFE standards as a guide.50 As late as early December, 2007, EPA was consistently stating that it intended to issue proposed regulations by the end of 2007.
+However, the enactment of the Energy Independence and Security Act in December, 2007,51 with its increase in CAFE standards, led EPA to back off from any firm deadline for issuance of mobilesource GHG emission standards.
+In early 2008, EPA proposed instead to issue an advance notice of proposed rulemaking (ANPR) addressing the full range of Massachusetts v.
+EPA's ramifications throughout the CAA, not just on section 202 standards.
 In response, the Massachusetts v.
-EPA petitioners requested the D.C.
-Circuit to order EPA to comply with the Supreme Court's remand and the Circuit's mandate within 60 days (choosing one of the three options noted earlier), arguing that the proposed ANPR extended well beyond the narrow section 202 endangerment issue in the case.43
+EPA petitioners in April, 2008 requested the D.C.
+Circuit to order EPA to comply with the Supreme Court's remand and the Circuit's mandate within 60 days (by choosing one of the three options noted earlier).
+The court denied the request in June, 2008.52 The following month, EPA issued a lengthy ANPR that, it said, "reflects the complexity and magnitude of the question of whether and how greenhouse gases could be effectively controlled under the Clean Air Act353-extending well beyond the narrow section 202 endangerment issue in the case.
+It warned that regulating GHGs under any provision of the CAA "could result in an unprecedented expansion of EPA authority that would have a profound effect on virtually every sector of the economy...."54 Under the Obama Administration, EPA is moving toward the first option listed by the Supreme Court-an "endangerment finding"-by mid-April, 2009, followed by a 60-day comment period before the proposed finding is finalized.